-1. Take your hospital tour and whatever classes you plan to take, birthing class, breastfeeding etc. before 24 weeks.
+- Take your hospital tour and whatever classes you plan to take, birthing class, breastfeeding, etc. before 24 weeks.

-Remember that as hard as it may be to lay down and watch others do things for you or taking care of things you would like to do, your only job is to keep those babies in cooking as long as you can!
-Every day in womb will reduce the potential number of days the babies spend in the NICU.
+- Remember that as hard as it may be to lay down and watch others do things for you or take care of things you would like to do, your only job is to keep those babies in cooking as long as you can!
+An additional day in the womb is potentially one less day the babies might spend in the NICU.

-If you are having trouble sleeping, stop worrying about what the clock says and sleep throughout the day as you are able.
+- If you are having trouble sleeping, stop worrying about what the clock says.
+Sleep when you’re tired, even if it’s the middle of the day!
 As your pregnancy progresses sleep will probably become quite a commodity.
 Get as much sleep as you can, regardless of the time of day.
-If you end up unable to sleep at night, pick up your book, or watch a TV show or movie until your tired again.
+Read or watch TV until you’re tired, if you can’t sleep at night.